ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

    pair: workflow templates; survey extra variables
    pair: surveys; extra variables

+.. <- Comment to separate the index and the note to avoid rendering issues.

 .. note::

     ``extra_vars`` passed to the job launch API are only honored if one of the following is true: